ephraimc/C395-ID3ImageClassifier/README.txt

 3. numpy
 4. math

-treeSet.pkl contains an array of shape (6, ) which contains six trees trained on the entire clean data set

 main.py outputs predictions and confusion matrices config.py contains variables to be configured before running the program functions.py contains functions for building a tree